Folic acid awareness influences supplement use before pregnancy

-A study found women with nutrition majors and access to folic acid information were more likely to plan folic acid supplementation prior to pregnancy.
+A study found that women with a nutrition major in college and access to folic acid information were more likely to plan folic acid supplementation prior to pregnancy.

-Intending to take folic acid supplements before pregnancy is more common among women with a Food and Nutrition major, awareness of neural tube defects (NTDs), and access to folic acid-related information, according to a recent study published in Cureus.1
+Intending to take folic acid supplements before pregnancy is more common among women with a food and nutrition major in college, awareness of neural tube defects (NTDs), and access to folic acid–related information, according to a recent study published in Cureus.1

 “However, awareness of the recommendation to take folic acid to prevent NTDs remains insufficient, particularly among women who have never been pregnant,” wrote investigators.1